 Choose an in-person weight loss program if you have complex medical conditions that benefit from physical examination — for example, if your provider needs to palpate your thyroid or assess for lipodystrophy.
 In-person care is also appropriate if you have significant anxiety about self-injection and want hands-on instruction, if you need integrated care with other services like behavioral therapy or nutritional counseling provided in the same facility, or if you simply prefer face-to-face medical interactions.

-Choose an online weight loss program if cost is a significant factor — the savings of $1,000+ per month compared to retail pricing make treatment accessible when it otherwise would not be.
-Online is also the right choice if scheduling and commuting to appointments is a barrier, if you live in an area without nearby obesity medicine specialists, if you are comfortable with self-injection and digital communication, or if you want to start treatment quickly rather than waiting weeks for an appointment.
+Choose an online weight loss program if cost-of-care predictability is a significant factor, if scheduling and commuting to appointments is a barrier, if you live in an area without nearby obesity medicine specialists, if you are comfortable with self-injection and digital communication, or if you want to start a provider evaluation quickly rather than waiting weeks for an appointment.

-Many patients find that starting with an online program and supplementing with occasional in-person visits as needed offers the best of both worlds.
-For example, you might get your GLP-1 prescription and ongoing management through Weight Method at $297-349 per month while seeing your primary care doctor annually for a comprehensive physical and lab work.
-This hybrid approach maximizes convenience and cost savings while maintaining comprehensive health monitoring.
+Many patients find that starting with an online program and supplementing with occasional in-person visits as needed offers a useful combination.
+For example, you might get your GLP-1 prescription and ongoing management through Weight Method while seeing your primary care doctor annually for a comprehensive physical and lab work.
+This hybrid approach combines convenience with comprehensive health monitoring.

 Take our 2-minute quiz to see if you qualify for GLP-1 treatment.